1920 Schleswig plebiscites: Plebiscite preparations

 In 1918 and early 1919, the leading Danish political parties argued that the future allegiance of North Schleswig should be decided by a plebiscite, in which the entire region should be counted as one indivisible unit, i.e. vote en bloc.
 This wish was conveyed to the Paris Peace Conference in Versailles, and became the basis for the plebiscite's Zone I.

-During 1919, political wishes in Denmark grew for the extension of the plebiscite area, and the issue became a topic of confrontation between the Social Liberal government and its parliamentary support, the Social Democrats, both parties opposing an extension the area, versus the Liberal and Conservative opposition which both supported an extension of the plebiscite area.
+During 1919, political wishes in Denmark grew for the extension of the plebiscite area, and the issue became a topic of confrontation between the Social Liberal government and its parliamentary support, the Social Democrats, both parties opposing an extension of the area, versus the Liberal and Conservative opposition which both supported an extension of the plebiscite area.
 As a compromise, it was decided to request the Allied Powers to extend the plebiscite until Clausen's second line, which was adapted to include Flensburg and Glücksburg.
 In this smaller Zone II, each town – or, in the rural areas, each parish – was to decide its own allegiance.
 Two other requests were made, which were only partially followed by the Allied Powers.
 Firstly, Denmark requested that the plebiscite area's German civil administration be replaced by an international administration.
 The Allied Powers replaced the German garrisons with a small international force, of 400 French soldiers disembarked from the cruiser La Marseillaise, but the civil administration was only partially replaced in Zone I, and not at all in Zone II.
 Secondly, Denmark had requested that persons previously expelled from the region should be allowed to vote in the plebiscite.
 This was intended to allow previously expelled "optants" to vote, i.e. the families of locals who had opted to retain their Danish citizenship and who had consequently been expelled from the area by Prussian authorities.
 The Allied Powers granted this request but extended it, consequently entitling anyone who had previously lived in the region to vote in the plebiscite.
 Since a large number of German officials (notably railway officials) had been temporarily stationed in the area, this extension implied that these officials as well as their wives and any children of legal age were entitled to vote in the plebiscite.
 Since many of the expelled pro-Danish "optants" had emigrated to the United States, the net result of this extension was a slight increase for the German results, and it was much more likely for a pro-German emigrant living in Germany to return to the region for the plebiscite than for a pro-Danish expellee who had emigrated to the United States to do the same.